 Belle Plagne is the largest as well as being one of the higher La Plagne villages with an altitude of 2,050m.
 Skiers of all levels will enjoy the runs on the snow-sure glacier above the resort.
 The village itself is very charming with a true mountain feel.
 Belle Plagne is the resort to be for serious skiing against a stunning backdrop.
 Along with being family friendly, great restaurants and great après- a resort for the whole family.

 Belle Plagne Ski Resort

 This cosy resort is tucked away in the La Plagne area, with good-looking wooden-clad buildings.
-It is a snow-sure resort, with plenty of ski in/out accommodation.
+It is a snow-sure resort, with plenty of ski in/out accommodation, and a fantastic learner area making it great for beginners.
 The village centre is car-free, making it ideal for families.
 There are several ski in-ski out accommodations in Belle Plagne including Hotel Turqoise, Hotel Balcons de Belle Plagne and Pierre & Vacances Residence Les Constellations.

 Snow conditions in Belle Plagne

 Belle Plagne is the best village to stay in if you are looking for the greatest snow conditions in La Plagne.
 With its high altitude and brilliant location, the village is covered in snow from early December through til the end of April.
 It is the closest village to the glacier ensuring fantastic snow conditions.

 There are a couple of blue runs leading from Belle Plagne down to Plagne Bellecote, from where a selection of gondolas and chair lifts will whisk you off to your chosen part of the mountain.
 The cruisey blues are family friendly and great for those wanting to advance off the beginners area.
 You can also access the midway point of the Roche de Mio gondola in the Belle Plagne village to access the higher ski area and the glacier.